gauntface/gaunt.dev/content/blog/2009/12/09/android-losing-it-s-edge.md

 ---
 title: "Android Losing It's Edge?"
-excerpt: "As Android starts to take on new versions and news devices, is it starting to lose the very thing that made it a joy to develop for?"
+description: "As Android starts to take on new versions and news devices, is it starting to lose the very thing that made it a joy to develop for?"
 mainImage: "/images/blog/2014/06/30/8538679708-906ab6a815-o.jpg"
 primaryColor: "#a2b222"
 date: "2009-12-09T22:28:05-08:00"